Sarah Biren

 Frightening image is a reminder to parents about avoiding blue swimwear for kids

 Most parents are aware of child safety concerns when it comes to swimming pools.
 They ensure lifeguards are nearby and enroll their kids in swimming lessons.
 However, pool safety should begin in the changing room of the bathing suit store.
-And one nurse that runs the Australian Facebook group, CPR Kids, proved why.
+One nurse that runs the Australian Facebook group, CPR Kids, proved why.
 She shared a terrifying picture with a plea for parents to avoid blue swimwear for their kids.

 Avoiding Blue Swimwear for Children